 18. Kiek-in-de-Kök

-The towerâs unusual name comes from the Low German expression âto peek into the kitchenâ, indicating that sentries had a good vantage point over the adversary.
-After falling into disuse in the mid-18th century, the tower now houses a museum devoted to Tallinnâs history.
-The exhibits here include suits of armor, rusty-looking artillery, and cannon replicas.
+After falling into disuse in the mid-18th century, the tower now houses a museum dedicated to Tallinn’s history.
+The exhibits include suits of armor, artillery, and cannon replicas, offering visitors a glimpse into the city’s rich past.

 Directions